SabrinaEllenberger/HGT-Calculator/Help.md

 You have three possibilities to start HGT-Calculator:

-1: Start HGT Calculator by double-clicking the downloaded HGT-Calculator.jar
+1: Start HGT Calculator by double-clicking the downloaded HGT-Calculator**.jar**

 This works only, if the HGT-Calculator.jar is an **Executable Jar File** on your system and if you have **linked .jar files** with your Java(TM) Platform SE binary.
 Alternatively, you can use decompression software, such as an unzip utility, to view